MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 `instantiate()` method that you created.

 > [action]
-> Open *AppDelegate.swift* and locate the lines of code where you previously created the temporary
+> Open *SceneDelegate.swift* and locate the lines of code where you previously created the temporary
 > view controller.
 You are going to replace that code with some new code that instantiates your
 > main view.
 You will also add a `UINavigationController` so that you can take advantage
 > of the *Navigation Bar* throughout your app.
 Replace the code you have with the following:
 >
 ```
+guard let windowScene = (scene as?
+UIWindowScene) else { return }
 window = UIWindow(frame: UIScreen.main.bounds)
 >
-// Create an instance of the main view controller
+// Create an instance of the main view controller and a navigation controller
-let navigationController = UINavigationController()
 let mainViewController = MainViewController.instantiate()
-navigationController.setViewControllers([mainViewController], animated: false)
+let navigationController = UINavigationController(rootViewController: mainViewController)
 >
-// Tell the window to load the main controller as it's root view
+// Tell the window to load the navigation controller as it's root view
-window!.rootViewController = navigationController
+window?.rootViewController = navigationController
-window!.makeKeyAndVisible()
->
-return true
+window?.makeKeyAndVisible()
+window?.windowScene = windowScene
 ```
 >

-In the above code, you create an instance of *UINavigationController*.
-You then use your new `instantiate()` method to create an instance of the *MainViewController*.
+In the above code, you use your new `instantiate()` method to create an instance of the *MainViewController*.
 In the process you are loading the associated view file, *MainViewController.xib*.
-Once you have a reference to your instance of *MainViewController* you set the views for the *UINavigationController*.
+Once you have a reference to your instance of *MainViewController* you set it as the root view controller when instantiating the *UINavigationController*.

-Behind the scenes, the navigation controller has an array that holds a reference to all of the views it is currently tracking.
-By using the `setViewControllers` method you set that array to have a single value, your *MainViewController*.
-This effectively sets the 'root' of the navigation controller.

 Once the navigation controller is all set up, you set it to be the `rootViewController` for the window.
 Setting the `navigationController` as the root will make it the first view displayed in the app.
 Since you just set it up